naddison36/immutable-events/README.md

 # Immutable Events
 Smart contract to make key-value data immutable

 This is a project to demonstrate how data can be made immutable on an Ethereum blockchain.
-It uses a simple smart contract that simply takes key-value pairs of data and emits them in an event.
+It uses a simple, smart contract that takes key-value pairs of data and emits them in an event.
 This event is then stored in the Blockchain for as long as there are nodes running to maintain the state.

 This project also demonstrates using Solidity's new Application Binary Interface (ABI) that allows `struct` data types to be used in public or external functions and events.